philippeller/freeDOM/examples/i3module/README.md

-# How to reconstrcut i3 files, a recipe
+# How to reconstruct i3 files, a recipe

 ## Getting set up